tayyyTF/TF2ServerForNoobs/README.md

 This project is malware free, but it is always a good idea to verify the installation script yourself before running it.

-This server does not come with any custom/pro/jump maps.
-You will have to transfer them to the server after it is up and running using any method of your choice.
+This script does not come with or install any custom/pro/jump maps.
+You will have to transfer them to the server after it is up and running using any method of your choice (Eg. FTP).

 Additionally, I only use Ubuntu Server for running/testing this script.
 I cannot verify/predict its success on other flavors of linux, so YMMV.
 If significant demand exists, I will create distro-specific versions of this script.